Venice California: Resort, to Oil Town, To Slum to Resort Again

 The current situation in Venice was best put by an artist that goes by the Instagram name of @GZ.JR that painted a mural of Venice Founder Abbot Kinney holding a tin cup with a sign reading “Need $ For Rent.”
 Leave it to an artist to say it like it is.
 The founder of Venice most likely could not afford to live in the town he built today!

 That said, if you have the chance to travel to Venice California, but all means do so.
 There is no other place like it in the world.
-Be sure to explore our many articles on the fun things to do and see in Venice!
+Be sure to explore our post on the fun things to do and see in Venice!

 All historical photos are in the public domain.
 Grateful acknowledgement is given to the University of Southern California Libraries and the California Historical Society for preserving the work and making it available for use.